 Mechanisms of CaMKII Targeting

 Our central hypothesis is that specific synaptic actions of CaMKII require the assembly of specific multiprotein complexes containing CaMKII and downstream mediators of individual signaling pathways, and are opposed by specific PP1 complexes.
 We are investigating several synaptic proteins that dynamically interact with CaMKII or PP1 by distinct biochemical mechanisms, including subunits of NMDA-type glutamate receptors and voltage-gated calcium channels, densin-180, alpha-actinin, spinophilin and neurabin, as well as some novel interactions.
+Of particular note, we recently showed that CaMKII binds to and phosphorylates diacylglycerol lipase-alpha, the enzyme responsible for synthesis of the most abundant brain endocannabinoid, 2-arachidonylglycerol, to modulate glutamatergic synapses in the striatum and motor function.
 Our goal is to understand the biochemical/structural basis for these interactions and use this information to help us identify specific roles for these interactions in controlling synaptic function both physiologically (e.g., LTP/LTD) and pathologically (e.g., in Parkinson's Disease).
 These studies employ a diverse array of biochemical, molecular and cell biological, immunological, proteomic, fluorescent imaging and electrophysiological techniques.

 Baucum, AJ, Brown, AM, Colbran, RJ.
 Differential association of postsynaptic signaling protein complexes in striatum and hippocampus.
 J Neurochem, , , 2012.